call for participation Spring gathering April 8-10, 2026

-with these future gatherings, we join a growing movement of scholars and practitioners engaged in what is now called the “multispecies turn”—a shift toward less human-centric ways of thinking and working across disciplines.
-These events invite members of the collective to share their work as part of a joint reflection on the entanglements between human and more-than-human worlds, and to explore what these relationships can transform in the face of the climate crisis
+with these bi-annual gatherings, we join a growing movement of scholars and practitioners engaged in what call be called a multispecies turn: a shift toward less human-centric ways of thinking and working across disciplines.
+These events invite members of the collective and external partners to share their work as part of a joint reflection on the entanglements between human and more-than-human worlds, and to explore what these relationships can transform in the face of the climate crisis.

 as a way of reflecting on the research and discussing the goals of the collective we join in a “show and tell” style gathering: a platform for exchanging tools, methods, and ideas that respond to urgent ecological challenges from a multispecies perspective.
 This initiative approaches these questions through an interdisciplinary lens, exploring design as a critical medium for envisioning futures that are not only sustainable but regenerative and inclusive of all forms of life.